-The traditional scene in many homes is the daily quarrel and nagging about completing the child’s homework however boring or tiresome it may be.
+The traditional scene in many homes is the daily quarrel and nagging about completing the child’s homework.

 Mothers complain all the time about how they spend hours of their precious lifetime trying to reinforce their children to complete their assignments.
-The mothers’ sacrifice could reach the extent of not going out nor doing any personal requirement just to remain seated beside the child, so that she could shout or reprimand, if he just thinks of getting up from his specified homework prison spot.
+The mothers’ sacrifice could reach the extent of not going out nor doing any personal requirement just to remain watching her kids doing their homework.

 So how do you as a parent ensure you don’t fall into this tornado of homework disaster?

 1. Early Literacy (Nursery Stage)

 Make sure you choose the right nursery for your child, one which provides a well balanced reading program that reinforces early literacy.
 But also make sure that it’s a well achieving program that doesn’t force children into skills that are above their developmental level.

 When the child is lovingly attached to reading at a very young age, it becomes an inbuilt passion and a very essential skill for his later formal school life.
 And if a child goes into school a strong reader, this ensures his school achievements because simply everything goes easily and smoothly without difficulties.